Question analysis of the 2017 KS2 Math SATs: What's In and What's Out [15-Point Guide]

 And as the last question on a paper that was difficult to finish within the set time, even if pupils did get there, they may have struggled to process the information at such a late stage.

-14. Multi-step problems must be second nature to Year 6 by the SATs
+14. Multi-step problems must be second nature to Year 6 by their KS2 SATs

 We recommend exposing pupils really early in the year to such questions to help them to become familiar with this style of question.
 In our 1-to-1 lessons, pupils are deliberately given challenging questions from very early on, so that we can probe the pupil’s ability to problem solve and reason mathematically for just this reason.